reosfire/Pixorio/README.md

 - Project
 - Export existing image in project or make project based on existing image
 - Autosaving
+- Add possibility to create directories in file selector

 # Some weird features